Lagyna

-Lagyna (Λαγυνά) is a village and a community of the Lagkadas municipality.
-Before the 2011 local government reform it was part of the municipality of Lagkadas, of which it was a municipal district.
-The 2021 census recorded 3,552 inhabitants in the village.
-The community of Lagyna covers an area of 13.435 km^{2}.
+Lagyna (Λαγυνά) is a village and a community of the Lagkadas municipality, in Central Macedonia, Greece.
+Before the 2011 local government reform it used to be a municipal district.
+The 2021 census recorded 3,552 inhabitants in the village, with the community covering an area of 13.435 km^{2}.

 According to the statistics of Vasil Kanchov ("Macedonia, Ethnography and Statistics"), 700 Greek Christians lived in the village in 1900.